The Asbestos Diseases Society of Australia

 Asbestos Diseases Advisory Services

 In 1984, the ADSA set up Asbestos Diseases Advisory Services (ADAS) in response to a perceived demand for independent advice and assistance in asbestos-related issues.
-The Advisory Service provides:
+Founders Robert and Rose Marie Vojakovic saw that asbestos diseases sufferers and their families needed ongoing support medically, socially and emotionally.
+This important service continues today providing:

 - assistance with screenings for asbestos-related diseases, which includes low dose CT scans and breathing tests